particle-iot/workshop-mesh-spectra/content/docs/ch3.md

 When this handler is called, it will fire a multicast event to the entire Mesh network.
 If one or more devices on the network are listening for this event, they'll receive it and respond accordingly.

-3. Lets flash this firmware to your gateway.
+3. Let's flash this firmware to your gateway.
 First, click on the crosshairs icon in the left side of Build to open your devices list.

 ![](./images/03/devices.png)

 4. Find your gateway Xenon in the list and click the "star" next to its name to set it as your active device.
-Keep the default firmware selection.
+Keep the default firmware version selection.

 ![](./images/03/devicesList.png)